didymo/OnkoDICOM/README.md

 # Onko
-OnkoDICOM was created for Radiation Oncologists to do research using the DICOM standard.
-OnkoDICOM uses many technologies, including: pydicom, dicompyler-core, Pyqt5, PIL, and matplotlib.
-OnkoDICOM is cross platform, open source and welcomes contributions from the wider community.
+OnkoDICOM was created with Radiation Oncologists to allow Radiation Oncologists to do research on DICOM standard image sets (DICOM-RT, CT, MRI, PET) using open source technologies, such as pydicom, dicompyler-core, Pyqt5, PIL, and matplotlib.
+OnkoDICOM is cross platform, open source software, and welcomes contributions from the wider community via GitHub https://github.com/didymo/OnkoDICOM.

 OnkoDICOM was inspired by the [dicompyler project](https://github.com/bastula/dicompyler).